 During the late 1990s and early 2000s, I was heavily involved in administrative matters in my home department of Political Science.
 For a brief but intense term, I was teaching assistant coordinator, and then graduate director and associate chair (until 2005), all under the remarkable leadership of Rob Vipond.
 For six months in 2001, I also served as Acting Principal of University College, filling in for Paul Perron.
 I have been happily associated with UC since the early 1980s, and until my retirement I was the “custodian” of a splendid office on the main front corridor of that wonderful building.
 (I now share an office designated for retired faculty still interested in being in and around the College.)
 I have a keen interest in the structure, as I do in architecture more generally (an interest I share with my partner and with my twin-brother, who is an architect and social planning activist in Montreal).

 From 1999 to 2001, I was a member of the governing Council of the American Political Science Association, and pleased to be associated with a movement to broaden the scope of the Association’s academic journals, and the diversity of articles published through them.
 I had already been an active member of the LGBT caucus of the Association, and had co-authored a report on the status of sexual minorities in the Political Science profession.
-Some years earlier, I had also helped establish the Canadian Lesbian and Gay Studies Association, which for a time organized important annual conferences.
-Before that, I had served on the board of directors of the Canadian Political Science Association, and since then have been recurrently involved in equity issues within the CPSA.
+Some years earlier, I had also helped establish the Canadian Lesbian and Gay Studies Association, which for a time organized annual academic conferences.
+Before that, I had served on the board of directors of the Canadian Political Science Association, and in subsequent years I was involved in equity issues within the CPSA.

 My most challenging administrative role within the U of T was the directorship of the Mark S. Bonham Centre for Sexual Diversity Studies.
 The Centre was created in 2004-05 to reflect the dramatic growth of the SDS undergraduate program, and our expanded ambitions for the future.
 I served as director until 2008, by which time we had created a specialist and major program at the undergraduate level, a collaborative graduate program at the masters and doctoral levels, and an active program of conferences, visitors, and public seminars.
 I served as Acting Director of the Centre in the second half of 2012, filling in for Brenda Cossman, who had so energetically filled the shoes I vacated as Director.
-The Centre named me Director Emeritus in 2013, and I remain on both the SDS Steering Committee and community-based Advisory Board.
+The Centre named me Director Emeritus in 2013.

-In recent years, my academic work on sexuality has included some writing on the extent to which unions in Canada, the U.S., and Europe have taken up equity issues - following in the pioneering footsteps of my partner Gerry on labour’s take-up of sexual diversity issues.
+My academic work on sexuality has included some writing on the extent to which unions in Canada, the U.S., and Europe have taken up equity issues - following in the pioneering footsteps of my partner Gerry on labour’s take-up of sexual diversity issues.
 I have also been writing about religion and politics, in part as a result of needing to understand the politics of religious conservatism in North America and Europe.
-Along with two research associates, Jerry Sabin and Paul Thomas, I have completed a book on Religious Faith and Canadian Party Politics, published by UBC Press (2017).
-I have another large project hovering in the wings, on Muslim response to sexual diversity in Canada and the United States, in collaboration with friend and colleague Momin Rahman (Sociology, Trent University).
+Along with two research associates, Jerry Sabin and Paul Thomas, I completed a book on Religious Faith and Canadian Party Politics, published by UBC Press (2017).
+Following that, I undertood research on Muslim response to sexual diversity in Canada and the United States, in collaboration with friend and colleague Momin Rahman (Sociology, Trent University).

 I formally retired in June 2013, and decided that I would stop teaching at that point.
 This was not because I didn’t enjoy teaching, since at its best it is an exciting and energizing privilege.
 On the other hand, I have always experienced that part of my occupation as immensely stressful, frequently taking me on an emotional roller coaster reflecting what I perceived to be the quality of my classroom delivery.
 I wanted to be off that particular ride, and focus more on other things.
-My research projects will keep me busy for some years to come, and I hope to still play useful roles the Bonham Centre and my department.
+Research projects I had already committed to kept me busy for several years, and more informal writing on social history would gradually take up time on their completion.

 In 2014, I was elected a Fellow of the Royal Society of Canada, a designation honouring overall academic achievement.
 Don Ainslie, Principal of University College, spearheaded the nomination with the support of the Political Science Department, and I don’t mind saying I was moved by being thought worthy.